Enhancing optical lattice clock coherence times with erasure conversion: Numerical simulation of the experiment

 where $\Gamma_{\text{L}}^{\text{g}}$ is the one-body loss rate ($2.1\times10^{-2}$ s$^{-1}$) for ground-state atoms due to background gas collisions. $\Gamma_{\text{L}}^{\text{e}}$ is the one-body loss rate ($2.7\times10^{-2}$ s$^{-1} ^{-1}$ + $1.8\times10^{-2}$ s$^{-1}$) for the excited state, accounting for both background gas collisions and Raman scattering to \tripletPtwo. $\Gamma_r$ is the Raman scattering rate to \tripletPone ($4.6\times10^{-2}$ s$^{-1} ^{-1}$). $\Gamma_0$ is the natural lifetime of \tripletPzero (167 s).

 The branching ratios of scattering and decay back to the clock subspace, $\alpha$ and $\beta$, are set to 0.18 and 0.42, respectively. $\Gamma_{\text{t}}$ is the two-body loss rate coefficient ($11\times10^{-6}$ s$^{-1}$cm$^{-3}$). $\Delta$ is the laser detuning on the clock transition.
 All rates above are extracted from independent measurements of the \tripletPzero natural lifetime~\cite{Jack_lifetime_2025}.
+Quenching from blackbody radiation (BBR) provides an additional, but minor, contribution that would affect the erasure fraction.
+However, the overall BBR-induced decay rate out of \tripletPzero is smaller than the natural radiative lifetime, and quenching via \tripletPtwo contributes only at second order.
+Consequently, BBR is not expected to be a significant source of error and is therefore neglected in the model.

 We also incorporate a density-dependent phenomenological dephasing rate in the simulation.
 Notably, including a density-dependent dephasing term of $7.2\times10^{-12}$ s$^{-1}$cm$^{-3}$) is essential for achieving a good agreement between theory and experiment.
 We interpret this as capturing the effects of elastic scattering, similar to previous studies\cite{Bishof2011}, though a complete description of elastic collisions would require a full many-body treatment of the clock ensemble.